Sometimes Django is described as MVC — Model-View-Controller. The problem with that is that people will either:

 or end up at something like the wikipedia page on MVC, which describes an architecture which is very unlike Django’s.

 The classic MVC architecture is about managing state.
 Suppose you have a GUI that allows you to, say, view and edit a drawing:

-- You have controls that allow you modify the drawing e.g. change the colour of a shape.
+You have controls that allow you to modify the drawing e.g. change the colour of a shape.

 The controller tells the model to change, and the model notifies the view in some way (preferably by some kind of pub/sub mechanism that allows the view to be fairly decoupled from the model).